Start the conversation

 You could create a Family Online Agreement, which all family members sign up to, including the adults.
 This could include no phones at dinner time, and agreeing an appropriate time to come offline, especially before bedtime, with phones charging in another room.
 This agreement can change over time as your child gets older.

-Make sure they know that if your child sees something online that upsets them, or makes them feel uncomfortable that they can always come to you.
+Make sure they know that if they see something online that upsets them, or makes them feel uncomfortable that they can always come to you.
 Make it clear that they shouldn't be worried about getting into trouble or getting their friends into trouble.

 What does uncomfortable mean?